-Procurement Cattle and Materials
+Procurement Cattle and Materials Sales and Logistics

-Our Livestock team sources more than 90% of cattle for beef processing and lot feeding directly from cattle producers, with the remainder being purchased through the saleyard system.
-By closely managing our cattle sourcing process, we can ensure cattle are eligible for our premium brands and markets, enabling us to provide assurance on claims relating to production methods, authenticity and transparency.
+Our Livestock team sources more than 90% of cattle for beef processing and lot feeding directly consistent and quality supply to our customers, from cattle producers, with the remainder being purchased through the saleyard system.
+By closely managing our cattle sourcing process, we can ensure cattle are eligible for our premium brands and markets, enabling us to assure claims relating to production methods, authenticity and transparency.